University Handbook, Section F:

 F72 University-sponsored events, on- and off-campus (such as extracurricular events, social activities, athletic events, and field trips) shall not be scheduled between 24 hours before the first scheduled final examination and the end of the last scheduled final examination.
 In addition, off-campus events shall not be scheduled to prohibit a student from being on campus between 24 hours before the first scheduled final examination and the end of the last scheduled final examination.

-- Approval for events must be obtained from the university provost and president of the faculty senate.
+- Approval for events must be obtained from the Provost and Senior Vice President and President of the Faculty Senate.

 - For events scheduled well in advance, the approval must be obtained at least 18 weeks in advance.

 Consideration may be given to approval of events whose scheduling is not known as long as 18 weeks in advance.

 F74 Students who plan to participate in approved events which conflict with final examinations may obtain from the Office of the Provost and Senior Vice President a statement certifying their participation in the event.
 Faculty may choose to make special arrangements for final examinations for students who are involved in such approved events.

 F75 Credit by examinations.
 Any student enrolled at Kansas State University is eligible to gain undergraduate credit by examination.
 A fee may be charged for such exams.
 Credit may be granted for any course with the consent of the head/chair of the department offering credit for that subject.
 Students who take College Level Examination Program (CLEP) or Advanced Placement (AP) tests should have the results sent to the Office of Admissions.
 For more information see the Office of Admissions’ website, http://consider.k-state.edu/admissions/.